Skip to Content

 Bed Bugs

-Bed bugs are small, flat, reddish-brown insects that hide in seams of mattresses, box springs, bed frames, and cracks around sleeping areas.
+Bed bugs are small, flat, reddish-brown insects that hide near sleeping areas—mattress seams, box springs, bed frames, and cracks around the bed.

-• Appearance: About the size of an apple seed; wingless; brown to reddish after feeding.
+• Appearance: About the size of an apple seed; wingless; more reddish after feeding.

-• Typical bites: Small, red, itchy bumps, often in lines or clusters on areas exposed while sleeping (arms, shoulders, neck, back).
+• Typical bites: Small, red, itchy bumps that may appear in lines or clusters on exposed areas while sleeping (arms, shoulders, neck, back).

-• Concerns: Bites can be very itchy and disruptive to sleep; infestations require thorough treatment.
-For more information on control options, see our bed bug treatment page.
+• Concerns: Bites can disrupt sleep, and infestations require thorough treatment.
+Learn more on our bed bug treatment page.

 Fleas

-Fleas are tiny, jumping insects that commonly live on pets and wildlife.
-They can also bite people, especially around the ankles and lower legs.
+Fleas are tiny jumping insects commonly associated with pets and wildlife.
+They may bite people—often around ankles and lower legs.

 • Appearance: Very small, dark brown, flattened sideways; moves by jumping.

-• Typical bites: Small, red bumps, often in groups or clusters on ankles, legs, or areas where clothing is tight.
+• Typical bites: Small red bumps, often in groups or clusters (ankles, legs, tight clothing areas).

 Ticks

 Ticks are arachnids (related to spiders) that attach to the skin and feed on blood.
-They are often found in tall grass, brush, and wooded areas.
+They’re commonly found in tall grass, brush, and outdoor edges.

 • Appearance: Flat, oval body that enlarges after feeding; typically brown or black.

-• Typical bites: Sometimes painless at first; may leave a small red area.
+• Typical bites: Often painless at first; may leave a small red area.
 Ticks can remain attached for many hours if not removed.

 • Concerns: Certain tick species can transmit illnesses such as Rocky Mountain spotted fever or Lyme disease.
 If you find a tick attached or develop flu-like symptoms, rash, or joint pain afterward, contact a healthcare provider.